dr-jts/recipes/salad/salads.md

 * 6 green onions, thinly sliced
 * 2 tablespoons white sugar
 * 1/2 cup sliced almonds
-* 1/4 cup red wine vinegar
+* 1/4 cup red wine or cider vinegar
 * 1/2 cup olive oil
 * 1 tablespoon white sugar
 * 1/8 teaspoon crushed red pepper flakes
 * ground black pepper to taste

 1. In a large bowl, combine the romaine lettuce, oranges and green onions.
-1. Heat 2 tablespoons sugar with the almonds in saucepan over medium heat.
+1. Add almonds; OR Heat 2 tablespoons sugar with the almonds in saucepan over medium heat.
 Cook and stir while sugar starts to melt and coat almonds.
 Stir constantly until almonds are light brown.
 Turn onto a plate, and cool for 10 minutes.
-1. Combine red wine vinegar, olive oil, one tablespoon sugar, red pepper flakes and black pepper in a jar with a tight fitting lid.
+1. Combine vinegar, olive oil, one tablespoon sugar, red pepper flakes and black pepper in a jar with a tight fitting lid.
 Shake vigorously until sugar is dissolved.
 1. Before serving, toss lettuce with salad dressing until coated.
 Transfer to a decorative serving bowl, and sprinkle with sugared almonds.

 **Options**